DaveDe/HackRu/README.md

-An Social Network for the Goal Achiever
+A failed attempt at building a Social Network for achieving goals